 The sheets are not as lightweight as other bamboo sheets I have reviewed (like the Cariloha Classic and Cariloha Resort sheets).
 When I pulled them out of the wash they were very stiff and heavy, similar to the Linenspa sheets I have also reviewed.

-The color of the sheets didn’t 100% match what they looked like online.
-They seemed more blue-grey or at least a lighter grey in natural lighting.
+The color of the sheets didn’t 100% match what they looked like online and seemed more blue-grey or at least a lighter grey in natural lighting.

 The sheets are made with rayon from bamboo and the chemical process in which these fibers are produced is not environmentally friendly.
 The Federal Trade Commission warns customers that when bamboo is processed into rayon, “no trace of the original plant is left.”

 This makes me wonder whether or not the sheets are actually antibacterial or odor resistant.
-If these qualities are as important to you, it may be worth learning more about how your sheet fibers are manufactured before purchasing.
+If these qualities are as important to people, it may be worth learning more about how their sheet fibers are manufactured before purchasing.

-I found the Queen sheet set in a range of prices.
-They retail at $189.99 on Malouf’s website.
-I also found the sheets on Amazon for $114.99.
-The Ash Queen sized sheets are available for $119.99 on Overstock.com as well.
+The Queen sheet set is available in a range of prices.
+They retail at $189.99 on Malouf’s website, but they are also on Amazon for $114.99 and the Ash Queen sized sheets are available for $119.99 on Overstock.com as well.

-I would recommend these sheets if you can find them at a discount.
+These sheets are recommended for people can find them at a discount.
 I really liked the oversized nature of the flat sheet, as well as the silky feel of the sheets.
-I didn’t care for the detailed and time-consuming care instructions or the intense wrinkling on my pillowcases are not the most appealing.
+The detailed and time-consuming care instructions and the intense wrinkling on my pillowcases are not the most appealing.